-What I mean by this is that they were getting kicks through to the site but they were not converting these potential customers which leads me to the next point.
+What I mean by this is that they were getting clicks through to the site but they were not converting these potential customers which leads me to the next point.

-In today’s super competitive online space, messages have to be clear and they have to be short and snappy with an approach that ‘less is more’.
+In today’s super-competitive online space, messages have to be clear and they have to be short and snappy with an approach that ‘less is more’.
 Which is exactly the opposite of what people thought Google was looking for about three to four years ago when jargon words like content was king was thrown around.
-While this may be true, you do walk a very fine line between an over use of irrelevant content and content that’s too thin for the page.
+While this may be true, you do walk a very fine line between overuse of irrelevant content and content that’s too thin for the page.

 The more engaging the site and the longer someone stays on your site the more likely it is they will make an inquiry.
 Google can measure this through what is termed ‘bounce rates’ and the less this bounce rate the better your eventual rankings.
 I won’t go into too much detail here about bounce rates but you can read more about what Google has to say about it here.

-The problem with he Blue Label Life website was their bounce rates.
+The problem with the Blue Label Life website was their bounce rates.
 They were pretty high and this was not only affecting conversions but it was affecting their rankings.
 Our job was to see to it that these rankings improved and bounce rates declined.
 You can easily check your website bounce rates via your Google Analytics account.

-To address these flaws we had to fix some fundamental issues with the site such as:
+To address these flaws we had to fix some fundamental issues with the website such as:

 – lack of clear inquiry pathways